zmcddn/coding-interview-guide/README.md

 - First of all, if you don't know what LeetCode is, google it and thank me later.

-- As a beginner or new to algorithm questions, LeetCode can get overwhelming because there are more than 1500 (at the time of writing) problems!
+- As a beginner or new to algorithm questions, LeetCode can get overwhelming because there are almost 2000 (at the time of writing) problems!

 - If you are new to algorithm and data structure, go the "**Explore**" tab on the top navigation bar, and go to the "**Learn**" row and learn all of them.

 - If you already know all the data structures, and would like to practice, do the questions from the tags, and do them from easy to hard
-    - Note that most of the companies rarely test hard ones
+    - Note that most of the companies rarely test hard ones, but some highly frequent hard problems come up more often recently

 - If you are really familiar with all the data structures and common algorithms, do the problems randomly, so you can think the best data structure for solving the problems most efficiently

-- If you are time sensitive/critical (i.e. you have an interview in the near future or you are actively looking for jobs), do the company based questions
+- If you are time sensitive/critical (i.e. you have an interview in the near future or you are actively looking for jobs), do the company based questions (LeetCode premium feature)

 ### How to solve LeetCode problem EFFECTIVELY